KeyWorksRW/ttLib/BUILD.md

 ## Building ttLib.lib

 While ttLib.lib is designed to be cross-platform, currently it can only be built under Windows.
 Cross platform building is planned, but not ETA as of yet.

-## ttTrace

-In the **ttTrace/** directory is code used to build a Windows app that will display strings sent to it using the **ttTRACE** macro found in the **ttlib/include/ttdebug.h** header file.

-## WTL

-This directory contains a snapshot of Windows Template Library version 10.
-It's required to build the **ttTrace**, as well as being used in some **KeyWorks Software** projects, so it's included as part of this repository.